mk-pmb/anno-server-22/docs/cfg/as22.devdock/README.md

     `ln --symbolic --target-directory=enabled -- ../avail/pgadminer.yaml`
     * If your shell completion lacks support for `--target-directory=`, you may want to first omit `../`, complete the path, then insert `../`.
+1. You may now close the shell session for the anno server user.
+1. Open a shell session for root.
 1. Start the DevDock project's container group.
 (See [the DevDock readme ](https://github.com/mk-pmb/docker-devel-util-pmb/tree/master/devdock) for how.)